 "I then realized all my travels were essentially with my husband and it was time to step outside my comfort zone even more."

-I’m about to turn 57 yrs old and I only ever travelled in the past ten or eleven years.
-When I was younger I never wanted to travel, or so I told myself.
+I’m about to turn 57 years old, and I only ever travelled in the past ten or eleven years.
+When I was younger, I never wanted to travel, or so I told myself.
 I’m not sure if I was scared or indifferent.
 For most of those years, I was a small town girl with a large family and an even larger list of reasons why not to travel.
-As life would have it I remarried to a man who travelled his entire life, an Air Force officer.
+As life would have it, I remarried to a man who travelled his entire life, an Air Force officer.

-Within a couple of years we had travelled to many countries in Europe, Australia and Hawaii and other parts of the United States.
-I did not want to miss a trip with my husband if it could be arranged.
+Within a couple of years, we had travelled to many countries in Europe, Australia and Hawaii and other parts of the United States.
+I did not want to miss a trip with my husband.
 I loved it!
 I even began to teach him how to make the most of his work travel by incorporating extra visits and tours to nearby sights and countries.

-Through travel I have grown in so many ways possible it is hard to count, it changed my life.
-Any advice I could offer to anyone who makes excuses for another day, another time, don’t listen to those voices.
-You will not regret challenging yourself and finding someone inside of you, you never knew existed.
+Through travel, I have grown in so many ways that it's impossible to measure; it changed my life.
+Any advice I could offer to anyone who makes excuses for another day, another time – don’t listen to those voices!
+You will not regret challenging yourself, and perhaps like me, you’ll find someone inside you that you never knew existed.

-Gail Latouche is a Corrections Manager at Stony Mountain Penitentiary in Manitoba, Canada.
-You can get in touch with her at email@example.com
+Gail Latouche is from Canada.
+She is a Corrections Manager at Stony Mountain Penitentiary and travels extensively in her free time.

 Thank you for visiting!
 Here you will find a collection of travel stories from women around the world.
 We post new ones each week and every one is as unique and varied as the next.
 Enjoy!